What does it mean to be happy?

 This is part of the reason people succumb to the effects of drugs or other addictive substances.
 The first time someone smokes or drinks there is a new sensation and a number of chemicals released (or blocked from being released, depending on the type of substance) creating another euphoric state.
 The problem after coming down is that same “High” is no longer experienced so they take more of the substance in the hopes of repeating the same effects as the first time.
 The more they do it, the more they take.

 Too often, the resting state experienced after moments of extreme happiness or highs are confused with sadness or disappointment when we are simply getting used to being in our normal state again.

 We believe that most of us are addicts but don’t realize we’re in constant search of our next high.
 Our society is stuck in a mindset that tells us to find the next potential source of happiness because the ones we’ve found have worn off.
 We often think to ourselves, “If only I had more money, or more kids, or a better job, a better body, or better significant other, then I’d be happy.”
 From what we’ve learned in this life is that it is not true.
 It is a delusion we’ve created for ourselves.

 Our answer/suggestions to the question we asked at the beginning of this post is to find happiness through being content or, during your state of rest.
-Barring severe circumstances and mental illness (like suffering through depression), the majority of us spend our lives in a state of rest, neither happy or unhappy…simply content.
+Barring severe circumstances and mental illness (like suffering through depression), the majority of us spend our lives in that restful state: neither happy or unhappy…simply content.
 Don’t mistake a resting state for being unhappy.
 Recognize the difference and be happy that contentedness is possible for you.
 Then, all other happiness will be a bonus!